 Our hard work demonstrated that even in complex matters, when not all evidence is possible to be procured, the Home Office can apply their discretion, provided they are correctly directed in respect of how to exercise their power of discretion.
 The success in our client’s application, earlier than anticipated, saved him from spending thousands of pounds on appealing the EEA matter or submitting further applications.
 He is now leading a fulfilling life in the UK, leaving his bad experiences behind and building a new life in the UK.

-If you require help with your immigration status after your relationship has ended, or if you are contemplating a divorce or a separation and are not sure how that will affect your immigration status, get in touch with our specialist immigration lawyers on 020 3372 5125 or by filling in our online form.
+If you require help with your immigration status after your relationship has ended, or if you are contemplating a divorce or a separation and are not sure how that will affect your immigration status, get in touch with our specialist immigration lawyers.